2015.12.20 Worst Behavior with Sierra Moreno

 I had been wanting to do a night shoot around my place in downtown San Jose, but most girls were scared to try it, or said they wanted to try it and then changed their minds when they came over.
 Sierra was particularly interested in doing the night shoot so I wanted to take advantage of her courage while I could.

 I had scouted a handful of spots to shoot at, but it was drizzling so I decided to skip a few of them.
 As we walked to the first spot Sierra's friends started calling her to ask when she would be finished with the shoot.
 They'd call, she'd tell them that she would be done soon, then they would call again 5 minutes later.
+It wasn't great.

-I fucking hate this.
-I care way more about getting good photos than I do about having a fun shoot, but when the girl is on her phone every few minutes it limits our interaction to the point that I feel like I'm shooting a mannequin.
 Chemistry is important during shoots.
 It doesn't matter what the model and I talk about, but it does matter that some words are being spoken and that both of us are focused on the shoot.
 There are rare exceptions to this, for example when I shot Meiko Askara, we barely talked at all.
 But Meiko also had no opinions about the shoot and was fine with me putting her in the exact poses that I wanted.

 One of my favorite models (whose name I will not mention, but her photos are all over this site) has a boyfriend who always starts texting her about an hour into the shoot.
 He texts every 5 minutes and doesn't stop until we finish shooting.
 She has to scurry back and forth between exasperatingly responding to texts and then aiming her butt towards my camera.
-Poor guy.
-Sometimes I suggest that she just turn off her phone while we shoot, and she laughs.
-But I'm not joking.

 I would rather kill myself than send more than 5 text messages in a day.
 "I'd prefer that we think fondly of each other instead of texting" is a line I've tried on many girls.
 It has a 0% success rate.